 Sometimes it’s easy to understand the intent behind a keyword.

-Clues can appear in the keyword that’s searched, for example,
+Clues can appear in the keyword that’s searched.

 On the surface, people want to improve their writing skills, but deeper down, the intent, might be that they want to get more respect, money, or clients from their work.

 In other instances, you can discover intent by analyzing the words in the titles of the top pages; look for verbs in the page titles.

 In the overview section of our content brief templates, there’s an area to write a statement about user intent.